An intitiative to improve prioritisation mechanisms for Cochrane Reviews

-- Delivering on priorities: developing and implementing effective collaboration between a Cochrane Review Group and a Cochrane Field.
-Led by Rajan Madhok and Helen Handoll, Cochrane Bone, Joint and Muscle Trauma Group
+- Delivering on priorities: developing and implementing effective collaboration between a Cochrane Review Group and a Cochrane Field, led by Rajan Madhok and Helen Handoll of the Cochrane Bone, Joint and Muscle Trauma Group

-- Using practice guidelines to determine review priorities: a pilot project.
-Led by Kay Dickersin, United States Cochrane Center
+- Using practice guidelines to determine review priorities: a pilot project, led by Kay Dickersin of the United States Cochrane Center

-- Prioritisation of Cochrane reviews for consumers and the public in low- and high-income countries as a way of promoting evidence-based health care Led by Janet Wale, Cochrane Consumer Network
+- Prioritisation of Cochrane Reviews for consumers and the public in low and high-income countries as a way of promoting evidence-based health care, led by Janet Wale of the Cochrane Consumer Network

-- Prioritising Cochrane review topics to reduce the know-do gap in low- and middle-income countries.
-Led by Peter Tugwell, Cochrane Health Equity Field
+- Prioritising Cochrane Review topics to reduce the know-do gap in low and middle income countries, led by Peter Tugwell of the Cochrane Health Equity Field

-- Piloting and evaluation of a patient-professional partnership approach to prioritising Cochrane reviews and other research.
-Led by Adrian Grant, Cochrane Incontinence Group
+- Piloting and evaluation of a patient-professional partnership approach to prioritising Cochrane Reviews and other research, led by Adrian Grant of the Cochrane Incontinence Group

-At this year’s Colloquium in Singapore, a special session was held to examine the success of these projects in the context of the strategic objectives of the Fund, and to explore the lessons to be learned for guiding future prioritisation efforts across the Collaboration.
-Chaired by Lisa Bero, one of the four Centre representatives on the Steering Group, and David Tovey, Editor in Chief of The Cochrane Library, the session included presentations by representatives (David Tovey, Roberta Scherer, Maria Belizán, Mona Nasser and Brian Buckley) from each of the projects and was themed around the issues identified in Khon Kaen: Whose priorities should Cochrane reviews address?
+At the Collaboration's 2009 Colloquium in Singapore, a special session was conducted to examine the success of these projects in the context of the strategic objectives of the Fund, and to explore the lessons to be learned for guiding future prioritisation efforts across the Collaboration.
+Chaired by Lisa Bero from the San Francisco branch of the US Cochrane Center, and David Tovey, Editor in Chief of The Cochrane Library, the session included presentations by representatives from each of the projects and was themed around the issues identified in Khon Kaen: whose priorities should Cochrane Reviews address?
 What are the risks and benefits of prioritisation?
 Should we be using a ‘top-down’ or ‘bottom-up’ approach to prioritising reviews?